Review the Unit 2 Introduction

-- Increase of 1 in Richter magnitude means increase of 10 in ground motion, and increase of 30 in total energy (magnitude-3 quake moves ground 10 times more than a magnitude-2 quake, which moves ground 10 times more than a magnitude-1 quake).
+- Increase of 1 in Richter magnitude means an increase of 10 in ground motion, and an increase of 30 in total energy (magnitude-3 quake moves ground 10 times more than a magnitude-2 quake, which moves ground 10 times more than a magnitude-1 quake).

-- Can just feel magnitude-1 quake, magnitude-5 damages buildings, biggest (about magnitude-9) far bigger than atom bomb.
+- Can just feel magnitude-1 quake, magnitude-5 damages buildings, biggest (about magnitude-9) far bigger than the atom bomb.

 - For each increase of 1 in magnitude, quakes become about 10 times less common.